 You only need to treat yourself 8 minutes at a time.

 A number of magnetic systems promote the use of 8-minute treatment times.
 There is no solid evidence to support this claim.
 A large number of studies have used various treatment times with great benefit.
 Studies are often limited by very practical considerations and optimal treatment times are hard to define.
 Ultimately, the individual determines the amount of treatment time to which to commit.
 Some PEMF systems are actually used upwards of 12 hours per day with no untoward effects and with dramatic benefits.
+The treatment period that will be best for you will depend on the condition being treated, your system and many other factors, so it is always best to consult with a PEMF physician prior to starting PEMF Therapy.

 There is a limit to how much treatment time can be used.